dirigeants/console/README.md

 # @klasa/console

-The Console implementation for the @klasa/framework repo
+The Console implementation for the @klasa/framework project